 The ELD mandate deadline is fast approaching.
-While a lot of fleets have successfully installed FMCSA-certified ELDs ahead of the deadline, there are still some fleets without a compliant solution.
+While a lot of fleets have successfully installed FMCSA-registered ELDs ahead of the deadline, there are still some fleets without a compliant solution.

 The ELD implementation process might look daunting and complex, but it really isn’t.

 In this blog post, we share some tips on how any fleet can get ready for the upcoming ELD mandate.

 Start Your ELD Research Now

 If you want to buy DOT-certified, feature-rich, and compliant ELDs, start your research now.
 Finding a good and reliable ELD provider takes time.
 Testing out multiple ELD products, evaluating their prices, comparing different features will require time as well as efforts.
 You can’t do that too close to the deadline.

 Some industry experts are starting to worry about carriers who have yet to install ELDs.

 Collin Mooney, executive director of the Commercial Vehicle Safety Alliance, says:

 “At this point in time there’s no grace period.…Everyone’s known this was coming for quite a while, and if drivers choose to ignore the situation or refuse to buy the required equipment, that’s their choice.”